What Does a Director Do?

 Learn About the Salary, Required Skills, & More

 Some famous names may come to mind when we think of directors.
 Most people have heard of Steven Spielberg, Joss Whedon, Kathryn Bigelow, and Ridley Scott, who are known for their work directing movies.
 However, not all directors are famous and many are not even involved with movies.
-They instead work in other parts of the entertainment industry, like television shows, theater, broadcast and cable news programs, and television commercials.
+They instead work in other parts of the entertainment industry, such as in television shows, theater, broadcast and cable news programs, and television commercials.

 Director Duties & Responsibilities